All Episodes

 In other words, they don't stick out at all.

-I mean, how do they explain that?
+I mean, how did they explain that?

-Yeah, that has not come up so far, and I don't know how they explain that.
+Yeah, That has not come up so far, and I don't know how they explain that.

-I do know That they're moving in very young, between the ages of around 17 and 23, and they're moving in small groups, twos, threes, and fours, into apartments.
+I do know that they're moving in very young, between the ages of around 17 and 23, and they're moving in small groups, twos, threes, and fours, into apartments.

-Having said that, there are what I call independent Hubrids who move in alone into apartments.
+Having said that, there are what I call independent hubrids who move in alone into apartments.

 They have to learn about what a family is.